Is the Avery Point Academic Center open?

 Will my instructor know that I came in?

 That’s up to you.
-We don’t normally tell instructors when a student visits the Academic Center, but if you’d like your instructor to know that you had a tutoring session, just let your tutor know and together you can write a summary of your appointment that can be emailed to your instructor.
+If you’d like your instructor to know that you had a tutoring session, just let your tutor know.
+Together, you can write a summary of your appointment to be emailed to your instructor.
 Instructors will not receive reports on your tutoring sessions without your permission.